jasongrimes/fretboardfoundation/_chapters/020-chords/070-bass-lines.md

 abstract: Tie chord changes together with a smooth bass line.
 ---

+## A built-in bass player

 The guitar is one of the few instruments that that can cover both the bass and treble registers.

+When playing along with a bass or piano player, we actually need to be careful not to play over them in the lower frequencies, which can cause the bass to sound blurred or muddy.
+In those cases we
-When playing along with a bass or piano player, we can leave out the notes on low strings and play "inside" and "treble" voicings.
+can leave out the notes on low strings and play "inside" and "treble" voicings.

 But in the absence of a bass player, we can provide the bass line ourselves.